Frank Needham, Private 71895, 8th Coy, Machine Gun Corps

 The Commonwealth War Graves Commission holds casualty details for Private Frank Needham.

-In Macclesfield, Private Frank Needham is commemorated on the Park Green, Town Hall, St Michael’s Church and Hurdsfield Holy Trinity Church war memorials.
+In Macclesfield, Private Frank Needham is commemorated on the Park Green, Town Hall and St Michael’s Church war memorials, and Hurdsfield Holy Trinity Church roll of honour.
 Elsewhere, he is commemorated on the Bollington (Palmerston St) war memorial.